 The accommodation types are explained in detail on the general guide to taking a night train.

-Each ticket agent will apply its own booking path for purchasing journeys by night trains and there also differences in the types of accommodation on offer on each train / route.
+Each ticket agent will apply its own booking path for purchasing journeys by night trains and there are also differences in the types of accommodation on offer on each train / route.

 (3) If you will be travelling in Eastern Europe there may be no difference in price between booking online, or at the station; or the price difference can be the equivalent of only a few euros.

-(4) Tickets to travel on most overnight trains, including all those in Western Europe, can now be booked online
+(4) Tickets to travel on most overnight trains, including all those in Western Europe, can now be booked online - and this has been made easier on the latest versions of the booking services.

-1. You can increase your chances of travelling in your first choice of accommodation.
+You can increase your chances of travelling in your first choice of accommodation.

 Some types of accommodation can sell out days (even weeks) in advance, particularly in the summer months.